anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 ---
 # Special Shoutout
-A special thanks to Mike Goubeaux for the inspiration with his work in the Undermount AC thermostat and the MCS7 CANbus thermosat.
+A special thanks to Mike Goubeaux for the inspiration with his work in the Undermount AC thermostat and the MCS7 CANbus thermostat.

 # License: Personal Use Only (Non-Commercial)